auguster/opencv-makefile/README.md

 ```bash
 make options="-DWITH_CUDA=ON -DOPENCV_ENABLE_NONFREE=ON"
 ```

+# Build Using Docker
+In order to build OpenCV for Cuda with Docker you can execute the `build-with-docker.sh` script.
+This script requires the Nvidia runtime to be installed and the default runtime of Docker.

+At the end of the build, an `opencv.deb` file has been produced.

 # Known Issues
 * If the package is already installed, the symlinks for the `.so` files are sometimes not created.
 One fix seems to uninstall the package before installing it again.